hassaanakhtar10-ml/heart-disease-prediction-ml/README.md

 ## How to Run
 1. Clone this repository
 2. Open `heart_disease_prediction.ipynb` in Google Colab or Jupyter Notebook
-3. Run all cells sequentially
+3. Run all cells in order

 ## Limitations & Future Work
-- Small dataset size (303 records) limits generalizability
+- Only 303 records, so results might not generalize well to a larger population
-- Future improvements could include cross-validation, hyperparameter tuning, and testing additional models (e.g., XGBoost, SVM)
+- Would like to try cross-validation, hyperparameter tuning, and maybe XGBoost or SVM
-- External validation on a larger, more diverse patient dataset would strengthen clinical applicability
+- Testing on a bigger, more diverse dataset would be needed before this could actually be useful clinically

 ## Author
-Muhammad Hassaan — Biomedical Engineering Student
+Muhammad Hassaan, Biomedical Engineering Student